Hive-Systems/pyfair/docs/getting_started.rst

 Nodes
 -----

-Risk in FAIR (and by extention Risk in our Monte Carlo simulation) is broken down into a series of what pyfair calls "nodes" for calculation.
+Risk in FAIR (and by extension Risk in our Monte Carlo simulation) is broken down into a series of what pyfair calls "nodes" for calculation.
 The user supplies two or more of these nodes to generate random data, which in turn will allow us to calculate the mean, max, min, and standard